 Why do souvenirs bring back happy travel memories?

-On our earlier trips, we missed the local charm by not booking the right lodging – either not in a good location or without any character at all.
+On our earlier vacations past, we missed the local charm by not booking the right lodging.
+Either it was not in a good location or had no character at all.

-Once we stayed in a luxurious and perfectly located Vrbo apartment in Paris that was recommended by a friend, we then opted for vacation rentals whenever we could.
-On our most recent trip to Portugal, Phinneus became the finder of our lodging, searching out options online from which we could choose (and he has become quite good at it).
+Once we stayed in a luxurious and perfectly located Vrbo apartment in Paris that was recommended by a friend.
+Afterward, we opted for vacation rentals whenever we could.
+On our most recent trip to Portugal, Phinneus became the finder of our lodging.
+He was searching out options online from which we could choose (and he has become quite good at it).

 We did learn to not let them upgrade our rental car, especially in Ireland or England.
 Renting a roomy Vauxhall in Wales seemed like a good idea.
 We almost immediately regretted it when we barely fit through an ancient stone arch (as the driver, my daughter, said she just closed her eyes to get through).
 Their incredibly narrow bridges provided a challenge.
 The big car was also difficult when parking.